Athanaric: Life

 Socrates Scholasticus, Sozomen, and Zosimus refer to conflicts between Fritigern and Athanaric.
 Ammianus Marcellinus and Philostorgius do not record such conflicts.

-According to Socrates, Fritigern and Athanaric were rival leaders of the (Therving) Goths.
+According to Socrates, Fritigern and Athanaric were rival leaders of the Thervingian Goths.
 As this rivalry grew into warfare, Athanaric gained the advantage, and Fritigern asked for Roman aid.
-The Emperor Valens and the Thracian field army intervened, Valens and Fritigern defeated Athanaric, and Fritigern converted to Christianity, following the same teachings as Valens followed.
+Emperor Valens and the Thracian field army intervened, Valens and Fritigern defeated Athanaric, and Fritigern converted to Christianity, following the same teachings as Valens followed.
 Sozomen follows Socrates' account.

-According to Zosimus, Athanaric (Athomaricus) was the king of the Goths (Scythians).
+According to Zosimus, Athanaric was king of the Goths.
 Sometime after their victory at Adrianople, and after the accession of Theodosius, Fritigern, Alatheus and Saphrax moved north of the Danube and defeated Athanaric, before returning south of the Danube.

 In 376, Valens permitted Fritigern's people to cross the Danube and settle on Roman soil to avoid the Huns, who had recently conquered the Greuthungi and were now pressing the Thervingi then living in Dacia.
-Athanaric's people were left to their fate, but many of them found their own way across the river, as well.

 In 381, Athanaric unexpectedly came to Constantinople.
-According to Jordanes, he negotiated a peace with the new emperor Theodosius I, that made some Thervingi foederati, or official allies of Rome allowed to settle on Roman soil as a state within a state.
+According to Jordanes, he negotiated a peace with the new emperor Theodosius, that made some Thervingi foederati, or official allies of Rome, allowed to settle on Roman soil as a state within a state.

 Orosius (Historiae adversum paganos 7, 34) and Zosimus (New History 4, 34, 3-5) affirm this, but another source, Ammianus Marcellinus (Res gestae 27, 5, 10) tells us an entirely different story.
 According to him, Athanaric was banished by his fellow tribesmen and forced to seek asylum on the Roman territory.
 Cf. Themistius (oratio 15, 190-1), who likewise describes Athanaric as a supplicant and a refugee.

 A peace and a treaty with the Thervingi (or Visigoths), who still fought the Romans in Thrace, was concluded in 382 and it lasted until the death of Theodosius of Constantinople, in 395.